- Writing Desk

-Each category focuses on a specific range of utilization, including writing, computer, secretary, credenza, and executive desks.
-Each style, material, and finish grants a unique touch to the room it is housed in, so choosing the right model involves appraising the looks and function equally.
+Each category focuses on a specific range of utilization, including writing, computer, secretary, credenza and executive desks.
+Each style, material and finish grants a unique touch to the room it is housed in, so choosing the right model involves appraising the looks and function equally.

-1. Writing desk
+1. Writing Desk

-2. Computer desk
+2. Computer Desk

-3. Executive desk
+3. Executive Desk

-The executive desk is the big king of the home office world.
+The executive desk is the king of the home office world.
 With loads of drawer storage and surface area, along with an often massive footprint, these carved wood specimens impart a sense of grandeur and timeless appeal that stands apart from other styles.

-4. Credenza desk
+4. Credenza Desk

 Credenza desks, as the name implies, combine a desk with a cupboard-packed credenza.
 This is a piece of furniture normally reserved for dining or living rooms, valued for its fashion and utility.
 When combined with a desk, you gain the benefits of both pieces of furniture, so long as you have the space to hold one.

-5. Corner desk
+5. Corner Desk

 Corner desks can be a convenient solution to space problems in their compact iteration, or a sprawling suite of surface area in their more elaborate configurations.
 They can provide more desktop space in a smaller area, or a large L-shaped spread, depending on the size you’re aiming for.
 The best aspect is their ability to provide extra leg room.

-6. Secretary desk
+6. Secretary Desk

-This type of desk is mounted directly onto a wall, completely saving all available floor space.
+Mounted directly onto a wall, completely saving all available floor space.
 Often mounted with shelving and cubbies, taking advantage of the vertical frame, these desks are incredibly useful for those with limited space.
 The floating desk is perfect for dorms or bedrooms.

 The desktop itself is where you’ll make contact with the desk, and where the vast majority of interaction with the furniture occurs.
 Whether concealing storage below or acting as a simple table top, the material determines most how the desk looks and feels while it’s being used.